bfahrenfort/quartz/content/Projects/nvidia-linux.md

 Current caveats/niceties:
 - There's about a 10% performance hit on NVIDIA cards compared to X11.
+- Frame latency also takes a hit, even though my DE uses unredirecting to avoid forcing vsync on fulscreen applications.
+My offset in rhythm games goes up 11ms to compensate.
+- I'm unable to watch a youtube video on my internal monitor while playing a game on my main monitor, both will stutter and drop frames.
+I've tried playing with what devices are rendering what pieces of content to no avail.
 - If there's nothing (including a display server) running on the eGPU, hotplug works!
 	- My process is to disable the monitor in settings before unplugging, but even then sometimes it won't be detected on replug and requires a restart.
 YMMV.